AbishekR25/apex-ig-popup-lov-async-loading/README.md

 The JavaScript handles the Interactive Grid record, captures the selected Popup LOV value, displays the temporary loading state, performs the AJAX request, and updates the required columns after processing.

-## 📄 License

-MIT License — feel free to use and modify for your own APEX projects.